Retiring before the normal retirement age will affect your pension. Here are the key points to consider.

 - You have at least 10 years of contributory service

-If you are 50 and have less than two years of contributory service, your pension will be reduced by 5.0 per cent for each year you are under age 60.
+If you have less than two years of contributory service, your pension will be reduced by 5.0 per cent for each year you are under age 60.

 Calculating Your Bridge Benefit